0

 Massive 21-Inch Exotic Stagger - 21x10 / 21x12

 This is the most extreme M6 stance reference.
-The F13 coupe has enough rear arch volume to accept a massive 21x12.0 rear wheel when offset, tire sizing, and suspension clearance are engineered correctly.
+The F13 coupe has enough rear arch volume to accept a massive 21x12.0 rear wheel when offset, tyre sizing, and suspension clearance are engineered correctly.
 LFI used multi-axis CNC pocketing and weight-reduction strategies to keep the large 21-inch forged package from feeling heavy.

 Case Study 3 · Photo-Backed Fitment